scala/docs.scala-lang/_overviews/scala3-book/fp-functional-error-handling.md

 ```

 > There are several other ways to handle `Option` values.
-> See the Reference documentation for more details.
+> See the reference documentation for more details.
 {% endcomment %}